 Here’s a lexicon to help you make your way around the terms most often used by the SAAQ.

-Most people can quickly get confused by the terminology adopted by the Société d’assurance automobile du Québec.
-And yet, each term has a very specific meaning that is worth understanding.
-Here are some of the most current terms you may come across:- Learner’s licence: This licence allows a new driver to get behind the wheel, as long as he’s accompanied by a driver who’s had a licence for at least 2 years.
+- Learner’s licence: This licence allows a new driver to get behind the wheel, as long as he’s accompanied by a driver who’s had a licence for at least 2 years.
 This is a mandatory phase for numerous licence categories (vehicle, motorcycle, truck).

 - Probationary license: This is essentially a bridge between having a learner’s driver’s licence and a full-fledged driver’s licence.
 The conditions associated with a learner’s licence are more rigid, particularly as regards demerit points and passengers.
-Also, those with a learner’s licence are subject to a zero tolerance rule with regard to alcohol consumption.
+Also, those with a learner’s licence are subject to a zero tolerance rule with regard to alcohol consumption .

 - Driver’s licence : This is THE driver’s licence, but beware!
-This driver’s licence doesn’t allow a driver to get behind the wheel of any type of vehicle, and can be granted for one of more licence categories.
+This driver’s licence doesn’t allow a driver to get behind the wheel of any type of vehicle, and can be granted for one of more licence categories .
 As is the case with a learner’s licence, the holders of a driver’s licence must adhere to certain regulations if they wish to drive on Québec’s roads and highways.

 - Demerit points: This is one of the very areas where people WANT to get a low score!
 A driver with a learner’s licence will have his licence revoked if he is given 4 or more demerit points!
 In the case of a regular driver’s licence, this number is 15 points.
 A driver with a revoked licence will need to successfully pass one or more exams, as the case may be, to renew his driver’s licence.